 8.6.8 Stream Level Interactions

-{Editor’s note: There may be H.248 stream level interactions, i.e., the contents between Stream Descriptors of component streams and the Stream Descriptor of aggregation / de-aggregation streams could overlap, leading to semantical interaction issues.
-Ee.g. with property StreamMode, there might be following valid use cases:

-UC#1 ("stream group global settings"): StreamMode set on (de-)aggregation stream level and omitted at component stream level: => semantic: all component streams inherit the setting from the (de-)aggregation stream;

-UC#2 ("component stream local settings"): StreamMode set on component stream level and omitted at (de-)aggregation stream level: => semantic: all component streams could apply individual stream modes;

-Interaction issues: IF StreamMode is signalled at both stream levels AND IF StreamMode settings would contradict.

-This is a concrete example for one element of a Stream Descriptor, however, in general it could affect all elements of Stream Descriptors.
-For further studies..}

 H.248 Stream properties may be sent against aggregation/de-aggregation Streams and/or their component streams.
 The setting of properties is independent.
 That is, the inclusion of a property in a LocalControl, Local or Remote Descriptor in an aggregation or de-aggregation Stream does not mean that this property is included in the component Stream’s Descriptors.
 Properties will be applied to the data stream dependent on the direction (e.g. external->internal->context or context->internal->external) and whether the stream is an aggregation/de-aggregation stream or a component.
 The sub-clauses below provide more detailed procedures.

 Note – The use of Streammode in the sub-clauses below is to illustrate the applied principles.
 These principles can be applied to any Stream property.